コンテンツにスキップ

 File.10 Beethoven's "Archduke Trio"

-The year 2020 marks the 250th anniversary of Beethoven's birth.
-To mark the occasion, a number of CD releases, events, concerts, and more are being planned.
+2020 marks the 250th anniversary of Beethoven's birth, a truly commemorative year.
+In conjunction with this, numerous CD releases, events, and concerts are being planned.

 It's been exactly 50 years since the Beatles broke up.
-I listen to recordings of pre-war bluesmen, but there's one crucial difference between those and Beethoven's music.
+I sometimes listen to recordings of pre-war blues musicians, but there's one crucial difference between them and Beethoven's music.

-After all, Beethoven was active over 200 years ago, and there are no recordings of him or any other musicians from that time.
+After all, Beethoven was active over 200 years ago.
+Neither he nor any other musicians of his time have any recordings.
 (Edison invented the cylindrical recorder in 1877, about 50 years after Beethoven's death.)

-In other words, performers spend their days facing the remaining scores, frantically analyzing them, interpreting them in their own way, and trying to somehow get closer to the essence of Beethoven.
-The resulting music often has completely different tempos and dynamics depending on the performer.
-Even though they're all basically playing from the same score...
-Whether you find that interesting or think it's inauthentic is up to the individual.
+In other words, performers spend their days grappling with the remaining scores, desperately analyzing them, interpreting them in their own way, and striving to somehow get closer to the true essence of Beethoven.
+The resulting music often differs completely in tempo and dynamics depending on the performer, even though they are basically playing from the same score.
+Whether you find that interesting or think it's not authentic is up to each individual.

-By the way, when I only listened to rock music, I was of course the latter.
+Incidentally, back when I only listened to rock music, I was definitely the latter.

-However, like young Hoshino, once he discovered the beauty of Beethoven, he became completely immersed in the joy of performing classical music.
+But, just like young Hoshino, ever since discovering the beauty of Beethoven, I've become completely engrossed in the joy of performing classical music.

-"Young Hoshino," who suddenly appears, is one of the characters in Haruki Murakami's novel "Kafka on the Shore."
+The "young man Hoshino," who suddenly appeared, is one of the characters in Haruki Murakami's novel "Kafka on the Shore."

-Hoshino, a young man who had not had much interest in classical music until then, was lost in thought while listening to music playing in a coffee shop.
-He fell in love with the piece that was playing at the time.
-The piece that was playing was Beethoven's "Archduke Trio" performed by the "Million Dollar Trio."
+Until then, young Hoshino had not been particularly interested in classical music, but he became lost in thought while listening to the music playing in the coffee shop.
+And he was completely captivated by the piece.
+The piece playing at that time was Beethoven's "Archduke Trio," performed by the "Million Dollar Trio."

 This song will play an important role in the story that follows.